Customer Loyalty: What Is It and How to Calculate It

 - Net Promoter Score (NPS)

 If you have determined during the calculation that your performance is high, do not relax.
-You should constantly support loyal customers: give gifts, attract them with promotions and discounts, and offer loyalty and reward programs.
+You should constantly support loyal customers: give gifts, attract them with promotions and discounts, and offer reward and loyalty programs.
 Using these metrics, it will be easier to retain existing customers and turn new customers into regular customers.

 You might be interested in: